 3. Number of mobile money transactions per 100,000 adults

-4. Number of deposit accounts of the household sector at commercial banks per 1,000 adults
+4. Number of deposit accounts at commercial banks per 1,000 adults

-5. Number of life insurance policy holders per 1,000 adults
+5. A. Number of life insurance policy holders per 1,000 adults

 B. Number of non-life insurance policy holders per 1,000 adults